oasisprotocol/old-docs/src/operators/amber-network.md

 ## Joining the Amber Network as a node operator

 In order to join the Amber Network, you will need AMBER test tokens.
-*(Note: AMBER tokens are test tokens used specifically for this network).*
+:: Tip *Note: AMBER tokens are test tokens used specifically for this network).*
 Unlike in the QuestNet, there is no faucet to distribute tokens, so instead you can get stake needed to run your node in two ways: